Methal-Abeywickrama/Project_Chess/Tasks.md

 To be defined:=

 >> Check the inversion issue of numbering
+  Numbering is correct , hash must be printed in reverse order

 >> Flow structure for the game
 Creates the game board and the player profiles